 By the mid-1980s, Lidsky’s view was 5+ years out of date.
 Proposals to the US government from the mid and late 1980s were very close to the ITER design the rest of the world is building today in France.

 Carter was the last President who fully supported developing energy independence.
 Pres Reagan entered office (1981) pledging to terminate the DOE, and demonstrated disdain by removing the solar panels from the White House.
 At General Atomics, Doublet-III was funded, built and operated before 1980, its upgrade authorized by 1984.
+Its current DIII-D form fired up in 1986.
 Most of the large fusion installations were dismantled in the next decade, we have few graduate schools training new fusion energy physicists and it only 2 national facilities continue at least some level of research.

 Between the peak support (1977) and lowest subsequent support (2008) the fusion budget sank by nearly 4× after adjusting the budget figures to 2012 dollars.
 Our capability should have continued its growth.
 Instead, facilities have closed and layoffs of technical staff have occurred.
 Suppose your paycheck were cut by even 1/3 its value?
 How would you cope?
 The currently proposed 2013 budget has enough for our contribution to the ITER effort (not enough to move it forward faster) but we may be forced to close down a world-unique facility at MIT.